chichunho/MNIST-mini-NN-project/README.md

 # mini nerual network project

-This project is about building and training two nerual networks for handwritten digits recognition.
+This project is about building and training two nerual networks for handwritten digits recognition, using MNIST database ([Homepage](http://yann.lecun.com/exdb/mnist/) of the provider).

 This repository contains:
 1. Description